-MU’s writing requirement — English 1000, followed by two WI courses (6 total WI credits)* — is part of a 30-year-old trend in U.S. higher education known as “writing across the curriculum,” or “writing in the disciplines.”
+MU’s writing requirement — English 1000 along with two WI courses (6 total WI credits)* — is part of a 30-year-old trend in U.S. higher education known as “writing across the curriculum,” or “writing in the disciplines.”
 Since 1987, every undergraduate degree granted by MU has been strengthened by the WI requirement.

 Over 170 courses from disciplines across the university are offered each semester.

 Writing Intensive courses maintain a low student-to-teacher ratio (25:1), require at least 6,600 words of writing, and give students ample opportunity to revise their work to improve their performance.
 Writing assignments are designed to teach course content and to assess students’ learning, giving faculty the chance to focus on content, concepts and quality of argument while students take responsibility for surface features such as grammar and syntax.
 WI assignments are tied directly and specifically to the goals of the course and are fully integrated into the syllabus.
 Through writing and revising, students not only master course concepts, they also learn to think and write in ways particular to their chosen disciplines.